You have served your country.

-However, these same employers also cited several reasons not to hire veterans The following are the 4 most common objections stated by employers.
+However, these same employers also cited several reasons NOT to hire veterans The following are the 4 most common objections stated by employers.

 So here is a list of 4 things that veterans can do to help overcome these objections.

 Snelling is here to help.
 We understand that returning veterans are a different kind – a powerful kind – of candidate.
-Our offices, across the country, are working to help veterans re-enter (or just enter) the civilian workforce.
-We can help.
-So visit our website to find your local Snelling office, where one of our talented staffing managers or recruiters can help you find your best-fit job….the job that matches your powerful job skills.
+Our offices across the country are working to help veterans to enter or re-enter the civilian workforce.
+Visit our website and locate your local Snelling office today to begin the process.